quipucords/quipucords-ui/CONTRIBUTING.md

     - [`./config`](./config)
     - [`./scripts/post.sh`](./scripts/post.sh)
     - [`./scripts/pre.sh`](./scripts/pre.sh)
+- Scripts for servers
+   - [`apiDev.js`](./scripts/apiDev.js) - A Swagger/OpenAPI spec mock tool.
+Version limited.
+If a migration to the next OpenAPI spec is needed this tool needs to be updated, replaced, or removed
+   - [`apiStage.js`](./scripts/apiStage.js) - A podman based local run
 - GitHub Actions
   - Action files
     - [`./.github/workflows`](.github/workflows)
   - Related script files
     - [`./.scripts/actions.commit.js`](./scripts/actions.commit.js)

+#### Webpack
+The build utilizes a `Webpack` wrapper package called [`weldable`](https://www.npmjs.com/package/weldable).
+This package consolidates the package installs needed to compile output to save time and effort.

+[`weldable`](https://www.npmjs.com/package/weldable) can be removed and replaced with the direct NPM packages if necessary.

+##### Remove weldable
+To remove
+1. run the npm script `$ npm run build:eject`

+This will output
+- An updated `package.json`.
+   - the `weldable` package reference in your `dependencies` will still need to be removed
+   - A consolidated webpack configuration file.
+This may still need to be moved to the desired location.
+   - And NPM script updates that reference the consolidated webpack configuration file.
+If the webpack file is moved these scripts will need to be updated.

+If you change your mind, simply delete the updates and [`weldable`](https://www.npmjs.com/package/weldable) should remain in place.

+> It's important to note that `weldable` is currently being used under "production" dependencies in `package.json`.
+If
+> `weldable` is removed you'll need to determine which packages need to be relocated from `dev-dependencies` to "production" level dependencies
 </details>

 ## Development